We promote, initiate and fund

 What we do

 Community fundraising is crucial to helping us provide patient programs and doctor, allied health or nurse initiated trials that support best patient care.
-Our aim is to bring a brighter tomorrow for cancer patients and communities a better, brighter, and healthy future.
+We aim to give cancer patients and communities a better, brighter, and healthy future.

 - Trial concept development

 - Trial start up

 - Trial management and publication

 There are a several important steps involved in creating and executing trials which are in place to ensure studies can be conducted and are safe for participating patients.